junxit/us-congress-bills-117/bill.md

     >   - **(M)** section 70503 or 70506 of title 46, United States Code; or
     >   - **(N)** any attempt, conspiracy or solicitation to commit an offense described in subparagraphs (A) through (M).

-- **(2)** in subsection (c), by inserting “A motion under this section that was denied after a court determination that a violation described in subsection (a)(2) was not a covered offense shall not be considered a denial after a complete review of the motion on the merits within the meaning of this section.” after the period at the end of the second sentence.
+- **(2)** in subsection (c), by inserting “A motion made under this section that was denied after a court determination that a violation described in subsection (a)(2) was not a covered offense shall not be considered a denial after a complete review of the motion on the merits within the meaning of this section.” after the period at the end of the second sentence.